A hangover is the unpleasant symptoms a person has after drinking too much alcohol.

-- Eat well, if possible.
-Electrolyte solutions and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.
+- Electrolyte solutions (such as sports drinks) and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.

-- Avoid taking any medications for your hangover that contain acetaminophen (such as Tylenol), because it may cause liver damage when combined with alcohol.
+- Avoid taking any medicines for your hangover that contain acetaminophen (such as Tylenol).
+Acetaminophen may cause liver damage when combined with alcohol.

 Finnell JT.
 Alcohol-related disease.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice .
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 185.